appgodooag/appgodooag/README.md

 ### 🎯 Current Goals

-- 🚀 Build My Dreams
+- 🚀 Build my dreams, one project at a time
 - 🎥 Grow my YouTube channel with high-quality dev content
 - 🧠 Master advanced algorithms and data structures
 - 🌍 Collaborate with developers around the world